 AJWS Global Justice Fellowship for Rabbis

 - What: A fellowship designed to inspire and equip rabbis to become effective advocates for global justice.
-The fellowship includes a 10-day trip to Kenya and innovative trainings designed to develop skills in organizing and advocacy in the U.S.
+The fellowship includes a 10-day trip to the Dominican Republic and innovative trainings designed to develop skills in organizing and advocacy in the U.S.

-- Where: In addition to international travel to Kenya, meetings will take place in New York City, Washington D.C. and via a virtual seminar space.
+- Where: In addition to international travel to the Dominican Republic, meetings will take place in New York City, Washington D.C. and via a virtual seminar space.